www.scantips.com

 Exposure is ±

 C. Shifting gears.
-Another idea is: Instead assume BOTH of the aperture A and distance B fields are the actual desired settings goal.
+Another idea is to instead assume that BOTH of the aperture A and distance B fields are the actual desired settings goal.

 Insufficient flash exposure is corrected with more flash power, smaller f/stop number (wider aperture), higher ISO number, or shorter distance.